magarenzo/Incident-System/README.md

 ## Owner

-* Michael A. Agarenzo
+Michael A. Agarenzo

-* This was originally created as a final project in CSC443 (Database Management Systems).
-It has undergone changes since then.
+This was originally created as a final project in CSC443 (Database Management Systems) and it has undergone changes since then